ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

 1. Log into the [{{site.data.keyword.Bluemix_short}} console](https://{DomainName}/catalog){: external}.
 1. Click **Sevices** and select the category **Analytics**.
 1. Search for `{{site.data.keyword.iae_short}}` and then click on the tile to open the service instance creation page.
 1. Choose the location in which you want the service instance to be deployed.
-Currently,  **us-south** is the only supported region.
+Currently,  **us-south** and **eu-de** are the only supported regions.
 1. Select a plan.
 Currently, **Standard Serverless for Apache Spark** is the only supported serverless plan.
 1. Configure the instance by entering a name of your choice, selecting a resource group and adding tags.
 1. Select the default Spark runtime.
 Currently only `Spark 3.1` is available.
 The runtime pre-installs the spatio-temporal, data skipping and Paquet modular encryption packages by default.